fish-shell/fish-shell/README.md

 If you wish to use fish as your default shell, use the following command:

-	chsh -s /usr/local/bin/fish
+	chsh -s /usr/bin/fish

 `chsh` will prompt you for your password and change your default shell.
-(Substitute `/usr/local/bin/fish` with whatever path fish was installed to, if it differs.)
+Substitute `/usr/bin/fish` with whatever path fish was installed to, if it differs.
+After running the command, log out, and then log back in.
+Now when you open a new shell it'll use fish.

 Use the following command if fish isn't already added to `/etc/shells` to permit fish to be your login shell: